tryFive/.github/profile/README.md

 New to Five?
 Don't worry!
 Check out our [Quick Start Guide](https://help.five.org/2.1/docs/getting-started/quick-start-guide/introduction).
 It's a simple step-by-step guide to help you learn how to easily create a full-stack web app using Five.

 Need some inspiration or guidance?
-Check out our Use Cases.
+Explore our [Use Cases](https://five.co/use-cases/) to get some ideas of what Five can do.

 For visual learners, our [Five-YouTube-Channel](https://www.youtube.com/c/Five.co) offers a range of video tutorials and showcases to get you up to speed.